 It turned out that I had plantar fasciitis.
-This was terrible timing because I had three trips in a row coming up, two of which would require a lot of walking!
-Next I got even more bad news…I couldn’t wear my cute flip flops anymore.
-The cute black flip flops/sandals that I’d worn practically every day since we’d moved to Florida had to go.
-I needed more supportive footwear.
+This was terrible timing because I had two upcoming trips that would require a lot of walking.
+Then my doctor gave me even more bad news.
+I couldn’t wear my cute flip flops anymore.
+The cute black sandals with the big bow had to go.
+I was told that I needed more supportive footwear.

 Kuru Shoes Review